rockettheme/docs/Docs/joomla/platform/templates.md

 What is a Joomla Template?
 -----

 Joomla templates are basically the shell of your site.
-They're comprised of a series of files that determine the look and feel of a site once your content and modules have been put into place.
+They are comprised of a series of files that determine the look and feel of a site once your content and modules have been put into place.
 A template determines things like fonts, colors, menu styles, navigation controls, basic layout design, and certain images such as the header and background (in some cases).
 A template isn't an entire website in and of itself at all.
 It is more accurately described as a base on which your site's appearance and layout are formed.

 Templates offer you the ability to completely separate a site's content from its design.
 This enables you to quickly switch between templates with only a small amount of necessary changes in the backend versus having to completely rebuild the site from the ground up.
 A CMS, like Joomla, gives you this ability.

 While some templates offer a great degree of control over layout to users, others can be significantly more rigid.
 Templates built on a framework that offers a great deal of user customization options, like Gantry, can extend on the built-in backend options Joomla offers in a way that empowers the user to rearrange and reconfigure a site's layout without having to modify the template's code directly.

-You can also modify an existing template to appear slightly different depending on which page you're accessing.
+You can also modify an existing template to appear slightly different depending on which page you are accessing.
 For example, many sites are designed with a different layout for the home page than a single article page.
 You might not want some features to appear in specific areas of your site.
 By [duplicating the template style](../basic/create_duplicate_template_styles.md) and assigning the adjusted layout to specific pages, you can do this fairly easily.

 How to install a Joomla template
 -----